nabsha/mule4-property-placeholder/README.md

 ## Version History
+* 0.0.3
+    * Fixed loading properties if location property cannot be split
+    * add test cases to test working with `configuration-properties`
 * 0.0.2
     * Incase file is not found in classpath, try to load it from filesystem if it exists.
 [View change](https://github.com/nabsha/mule4-property-placeholder/commit/6e2530029290966b8dee552317b82dcdb267095c)
 * 0.0.1